Ultimate Guide to Lotte World Busan Theme Park

 In a hurry?
 Check out the Best Busan Lotte World Day Pass Price!

-There is a discount for some people like infants, the disabled, and those who can’t use the rides.
+There is a discount for infants, the disabled people, and those who can’t use the rides.
 Make sure to bring one valid ID for proof.
+For more details, check out their website.

 (19 years and up)